abra-code/replay/README.md

-                     default behavior is to execute actions concurrently with no order guarantee (fast) -k, --playlist-key KEY   declare a key in root dictionary of the playlist file for action steps array if absent, the playlist file root container is assumed to be an array of action steps -e, --stop-on-error   stop executing the reamining playlist actions on first error -f, --force        if the file operation fails, delete destination and try again -n, --dry-run      show a log of actions which would be performed without running them
+                     default behavior is to execute actions concurrently with no order guarantee (fast) -k, --playlist-key KEY   declare a key in root dictionary of the playlist file for action steps array if absent, the playlist file root container is assumed to be an array of action steps the key may be specified multiple times to execute more than one playlist in the file -e, --stop-on-error   stop executing the reamining playlist actions on first error -f, --force        if the file operation fails, delete destination and try again -n, --dry-run      show a log of actions which would be performed without running them